tomarrell/miniqueue/README.md

 features or infinite scaling.
 Instead, they'd probably be better off with something dead simple.

 MiniQueue is just that.
-A simple queue.
-You can publish bytes to topics and your consumers will receive what you published, nothing more.
+A ridiculously simple, high performance queue.
+You can publish bytes to topics and be sure that your consumers will receive what you published, nothing more.

 ## Features